ScilifelabDataCentre/dds_web/.github/pull_request_template.md

+> **Before submitting the PR, please go through the seconds below and fill in what you can.
+If there are any items that are irrelevant for the current PR, remove the row.
+If a relevant option is missing, please add it as an item and add a PR comment informing that the new option should be included into this template.**

 # Description

-Please include the following in this section
+In this section:

-- [ ] Summary of the changes and the related issue
+- [ ] Add a summary of the changes and the related issue
-- [ ] Relevant motivation and context
+- [ ] Add motivation and context regarding why the change is needed
-- [ ] Any dependencies that are required for this change
+- [ ] List / describe any dependencies or other changes required for this change

-Fixes # (issue)
+- [ ] If this PR solves an issue, link it (if in GitHub) or add the issue ID (if in Jira).
+Do this by filling in `[issue link or ID]` below.

+Fixes [issue link or ID]

 ## Type of change